oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **6. Configure database edition.**

-   Under Configure the DB system , ensure to select "Enterprise Edition" which is the same edition as our Source DB system.
+   Under "Configure the DB system" , ensure to select "Enterprise Edition" which is the same edition as our source database.

    ![Image showing the selection for Database Edition](./images/edition.png)